 4. Prepare the caramelized onions while the soup cooks.
 If using cardamom pods, crush them (the bottom of a pan works nicely) and remove the seeds.

 5. Grind the seeds into a powder with a mortar and pestle.

-6. Heat a medium-sized saucepan over medium-high heat, add 1 tablespoon of olive oil, and heat until the oil dances.
+6. Heat a medium-size saucepan over medium-high heat, add 1 tablespoon of olive oil, and heat until the oil dances.
 Add the onion, cardamom, and coriander.

 7. Keep the heat high so the onions begin to brown, stirring continuously.

 8. If the onions start sticking to the pan, add a bit of water.
 Continue cooking for 10 minutes or until the onions are caramelized and golden brown.
 Reduce the heat if necessary to keep them from burning.
 Season with a pinch of salt and pepper.

 9. Fill bowls with soup and top with a tablespoon of onions and serve, or simply stir the onions into the soup.